yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 # Contention avoidance
 We talked earlier about resource priorities and the way that browsers handle priorities in HTTP/2 by sending the requests to the server, and letting it send the high priority resources first.
+However, there’s one big problem in that scheme: on the web today, **there is no single server**.
+Most sites are served from a multitude of servers, as different first-party resources are often served from different hosts (e.g. static files served from static hosting providers, images served from an image optimization service, etc).
+On top of that, 3rd party resources are served from servers outside of the publisher’s control.

-However, there's one big problem in that scheme: on the web today, there is no single server.
-Most sites are served from a multitude of servers, as the origin is built out of multiple different hosts, static resources served from the S3 or some other static hosting provider and 3rd parties are served from entirely different services.
+Each of these servers has no visibility into the other resources downloaded from other hosts, and therefore cannot take them into account when considering resource priorities, as it can only prioritize the resources that it is sending the user.

-That means that every discovered request is being sent out to *a* server.
-That server has to deal with a very small number of requests, so it prioritizes that request in the context of all the requests that it is getting on that connection.
-In many cases, that request is all alone in the queue, so even if it is a low priority request, it is the highest priority on the connection!
+In practice, that often means that every server handles only a handful of resources, in many cases of similar priority.
+So the server frequently find itself with a low-priority resource at the top of the priority queue, and therefore sends it to the user, as it is the highest priority resource on the connection!

 That often leads to bandwidth contention between critical resources on the page and less-critical ones that are served from different hosts.